gauravtiwari/graphql-server-examples/README.md

 For setting up and running these examples locally, please refer to documentation in that folder.
 For ex: [README.md](https://github.com/gauravtiwari/graphql-server-examples/blob/master/elixir/phoenix_graphql/README.md)

 ## Example implementations

+Please refer to individual example folders in order to setup and run it locally.
+All supported GraphQL queries are listed in relevant Readme's.

 ### Node (without token auth)
 * Express